tlaurion/heads-wiki/Installing-and-Configuring/Prerequisites.md

 The maximized boards were created to produce fully valid and complete images for those boards.
 Blobs download/cleaning scripts were created for xx20 and xx30 platforms, which download ME blobs from the manufacturer, remove all the nasty bits reducing ME used space to the minimal and put resulting blob where it is needed from coreboot configuration to be integrated in the final produced ROM.
 A valid IFD descriptor is provided under the blob directory to match reduced ME size, giving the freed space to the BIOS region.
 A generated GBE blob is also provided in tree, required to have a functional e1000e ethernet interface, with an important limitation to be known from Heads users: the MAC address of maximized boards is fixed to DE:AD:C0:FF:EE.
 That is not so important for the majority of us connecting through wifi nowadays.
 But if a lot of Heads machines are living on the same LAN, or if privacy is needed through Ethernet connection, NetworkManager or other manual configuration will need to be applied to randomize/fixate Ethernet MAC address to desired value prior of connecting to a network.

 Legacy boards advocates that unlocking IFD regions and ME could permit ME to be modified.
 While it is true, the non-removable parts of ME (BUP and/or ROMP) are signed together and verified per ME coproocessor prior of permitting the platform to boot.
 Consequently, removing the nasty parts of ME and providing an unlocked IFD and baked GBE was the chosen path for *Maximized* boards.
 It is still possible for advanced users to decide to relock the IFD regions prior of flashing maximized boards, while this path would be manual and complexify future internal upgrades.
 Actually provided Maximized boards take into consideration that the whole SPI flash chip is internally flashable, which would result in flashrom complaining on next internal upgrades.
-It is still also possible for advanced users to override Heads internally kept configuration to replace the *FLASHROM_OPTIONS* statement to specify manually the IFD defined specific sections to flash : `--ifd --image bios --image ME` etc
+It is still also possible for advanced users to override Heads internally kept configuration to replace the *FLASHROM_OPTIONS* statement to specify manually the image sections to flash (example tool flags: `--image bios --image ME` or `-i bios -i ME`, tool syntax varies).

 Current Legacy boards
 ---